MH-Oldschool/mhosdns/README.md

 ## How to build?

 Install all the dependencies listed in `requirements.txt`, then install `pyinstaller` and run `pyinstaller main.spec`.
 Alternatively, you can download a precompiled version from the Releases section.

+## Configuration

+By default, our common domains are hardcoded into the app.
+However, you can place the `domains.conf` file next to the executable to extend its functionality by adding new domains or modifying the IP addresses.
+If no `domains.conf` file is found, the app will fallback to the hardcoded domain/IP pairs.